prateekdevisingh/c-codecoverage/README.md

         $ g++ -o menu.out --coverage menu.cpp

 The –coverage option here is used to compile and link code needed for coverage analysis.
 You will find a menu.gcno file in the folder.
 Next we need to export two variables namely GCOV_PREFIX and GCOV_PREFIX_STRIP.
 Set GCOV_PREFIX to the folder you want the output files to be in.

-Note : GCOV_PREFIX and GCOV_PREFIX_STRIP are important variable to export
+## Note : GCOV_PREFIX and GCOV_PREFIX_STRIP are important variables step to export

         $ ls
         menu.cpp  menu.out  menu.gcno      // you can see the new file menu.gcno